junxit/us-congress-bills-115/metadata.md

 - 2018-09-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-950.
 - 2018-09-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 115-950.
 - 2018-09-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2018-12-13 — Amendment SA 4114 agreed to in Senate by Unanimous Consent.
+- 2018-12-13 — Amendment SA 4114 proposed by Senator McConnell for Senator Thune.
+In the nature of a substitute.
+- 2018-12-13 — Measure laid before Senate by unanimous consent. (consideration: CR S7625)
+- 2018-12-13 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-13 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2018-12-13 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2018-12-13 — Senate amendment agreed to: Amendment SA 4114 agreed to in Senate by Unanimous Consent.
+- 2018-12-13 — Senate amendment proposed (on the floor): Amendment SA 4114 proposed by Senator McConnell for Senator Thune.
+- 2018-12-13 — Senate amendment submitted